alxliv/blog/_posts/2014-12-27-sample-post.md

 ---
 layout: post
-title:  "Sample post from Gaya theme"
+title:  "Sample post from Gaya/Alex theme"
 date:   2014-12-27 11:15:02
 description: Just a sample post to show some of the typography elements supported from harmony theme.
 categories: